 Electronics Manufacturing Eats a Hole in the Earth Every Day

-Mining materials for short-lived products has long-term consequences on people, our pocketbooks, and our planet.
+Mining materials for short-lived products has long-term consequences

 of the energy a laptop uses in its lifetime is consumed during manufacturing, not during use by consumers.

 in the world comes from informal mines in Bangka, Indonesia—mines so poorly run that a worker dies in a landslide almost once a week.